Financial Aid FAQs

 What determines how much aid I will receive?

 The Department of Education uses the information you report on the FAFSA to determine how much you and your family can expect to contribute toward the cost of your education.
 The FAFSA asks about your family size, the number of family members in college, and your family income and assets.
-To be fair to everyone, a standard formula (Federal Methodology) is used to calculate the expected family contribution (EFC).
+To be fair to everyone, a standard formula (Federal Methodology) is used to calculate the Student Aid Index (SAI).
 You and your family are expected to assume primary responsibility for financing your college education.
-If the EFC is not enough to cover your cost of education (or student budget), as determined by the College, you may be eligible for need-based financial aid.
+If the SAI is not enough to cover your cost of education (or student budget), as determined by the College, you may be eligible for need-based financial aid.

 Your student budget represents the amount of funds estimated by the College that you will need during the year to meet direct and indirect expenses.
 Direct expenses include tuition, fees, books, and supplies.
 Indirect expenses include room, board, transportation and personal expenses.